Archive

 Original Review by Craig Lysy

 In 1958 Otto Preminger and United Artists studio purchased the film rights to Leon Uris’s forthcoming novel, “Exodus”.
 Preminger, who would both produce and direct the film, felt that this was a story that needed to be told, and for him it became a passion project.
 He hired Dalton Trumbo who had been blacklisted as a communist by the infamous McCarthy Committee to write the screenplay.
 From day one he had Paul Newman in mind to play the lead role of Ari Ben Canaan.
 The stellar cast rounded off with Eva Marie Saint as Kitty Fremont, Ralph Richardson as General Sutherland, Peter Lawford as Major Caldwell, Lee Cobb as Barak Ben Canaan, Sal Mineo as Dov Landau, and John Derek as Taha.
+The story is based on the actual historical events in 1947, which began with the ship Exodus, and the lead up to the founding of the modern state of Israel in 1948.
+Nurse Kitty’s fate becomes entwined with Ari Ben Canaan a Hagannah rebel who obtains a cargo ship and smuggles 611 Jewish inmates out of the Cypriot internment camp for passage to Israel.
+In Israel, the British are preparing to leave, and the unfolding partition of Palestine into separate Jewish and Arab states portends war.
 Read more…

 THE ROBE – Alfred Newman